-- 1. Do the proposed revisions to the project scope and schedule appear to address questions identified by the Council in a manner that would assist future Station Area Plan decisions? - 2.
-Narrowing options will help provide more accurate and quicker analysis.
+- 2. Narrowing options will help provide more accurate and guicker analysis.
 Based on public comment and previous review, does the Council have any feedback that would help to guide direction of a revised high bookend alternative to something less that Alternative 3?
 For example, should the maximum height of the most intensive commercial areas be lowered; particularly since that area includes Costco, with no redevelopment plans, and a potential Google campus that does not anticipate 300' tall buildings?
 Are there other items studied under DSEIS Alternative 3 that Council would remove from consideration at this time?
 Note: Staff will use feedback on the above to help draft a complete project-wide revised high bookend, which Council will have an opportunity to review and endorse prior to the next study phase.

-3. Is Council open to staff exploring the option of phasing adoption of the future Planned Action Ordinance(s) if that enables the City to pursue TOD opportunities where fiscal impacts are more clear-cut vs other opportunities that may require further analysis (i.e. - school impact fees)?
+Council Direction: Council agreed that the exercise to "narrow" the low and high DSEIS bookends will also allow the project team to narrow the focus of the supplemental scope and result in a higher quality of analysis for future decision-making.
+Some Councilmembers noted that any plancomponents (such as the maximum height studied in the DSEIS) beneficial to future opportunities for affordable housing should not be removed from consideration at this point in the project.
+To help staff form the draft "narrowed bookends", Council suggested that some initial analysis should inform the bookends to ensure resources are not spent to study options that are not feasible (e.g. on measures such as City infrastructure support, transportation impacts, etc.).
+Council was ultimately supportive of crafting a draft "high bookend" option that reflected known developer-desired heights and commercial job growth, while recognizing that that the narrowed bookends consist of many elements beyond just height and building massing. - Is Council open to staff exploring the option of phasing adoption of the future Planned Action Ordinance(s) if that enables the City to pursue TOD opportunities where fiscal impacts are more clear-cut vs other opportunities that may require further analysis (i.e. school impact fees)?